 This article covers investing.
 Investments can go down as well as up.
 If you are just starting out, we recommend you read our beginners guide to investing.
 This will also cover off the steps to take before you start investing and will help you work out if it’s for you.
 And remember, do your own due diligence and seek professional advice.

-Investing carries risk, however research points to investing having a greater chance of increasing your wealth over the long term versus a savings account.
+Investing carries risk, however research points to investing have a greater chance of increasing your wealth over the long term versus a savings account.

-According to Barclays, over the nine-year period from January 2010 to December 2018, holding cash would have produced very different returns compared with investing in shares or bonds.
-Source
+According to Barclays, over the nine-year period from January 2020 to December 2018, holding cash would have produced very different returns compared with investing in shares or bonds.

 What do I need to do before investing?

 Yes, it’s exciting and the rewards alluring.
 However, there are some fundamentals to have in place before you venture into investing.

 1. Emergency Fund – Before you start investing, make sure you have an Emergency Fund in place.
 An emergency fund is cash that is easily and quickly accessible and is typically held in an easy access savings account of Premium Bonds.
 It is not recommended that you hold your Emergency Fund in investments as you don’t want to be forced to sell these when the time is not right or the market is down.